MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-simple-data-application-by-using-adonet.md

 >  In a real application, you should store the connection string securely, as described in [Connection Strings and Configuration Files](/dotnet/framework/data/adonet/connection-strings-and-configuration-files).

 ##  <a name="BKMK_writethecodefortheforms"></a> Write the code for the forms
- This section contains brief overviews of what each form does and shows the code that creates the forms.
+ This section contains brief overviews of what each form does.
+It also provides the code that defines the underlying logic when a button on the form is clicked.

 ### Navigation form
  The Navigation form opens when you run the application.
 The **Add an account** button opens the NewCustomer form.
 The **Fill or cancel orders** button opens the FillOrCancel form.
 The **Exit** button closes the application.